How to Actually Write your Gig & Drive Sales?

 iii.
 Find a niche.

-So since fiverr really has tons of people doing what you do, try to find a niche in it and just cater to that niche, a person who needs something that can’t be done anywhere else will definitely get it done by you.
+So since Fiverr really has tons of people doing what you do, try to find a niche in it and just cater to that niche, a person who needs something that can’t be done anywhere else will definitely get it done by you.
 It doesn’t need to be something very new, just a little different will do great.

 iv.
 (Experimental) Reach a broader audience:

-You really need to do a whole new redesign if you wish to go far on Fiverr, it really doesn’t compliment new users until they’re really different in their work or professionalism.
+You really need to do a whole new redesign if you wish to go far on Fiverr, it doesn’t compliment new users until they’re really different in their work or professionalism.
 So you can do some research.
-If you want to read more on how you can do research into working on a freelancer, you can read the most recent post I did here as well.
+If you want to read more on how you can do research into working as a freelancer, you can read the most recent post I did here as well.